kylesyoon/MachineLearning/README.md

 - If the number of features is much greater than the number of samples, the method is likely to give poor performances.
 - SVMs do not directly provide probability estimates, these are calculated using an expensive five-fold cross-validation (see Scores and probabilities, below).
 [Kernel Methods and SVMs](Kernel_Methods_and_SVMs.pdf)

+## Supervised Learning

+### K-Means
+- Need to define how many clusters.
+Can be a challenge.
+- Initial placement can change the out come.
+(Hill climbing)
+- Local minima

+#### Single Linkage Clustering
+- Define K = number of clusters
+- Find two closest clusters and merge, repeat until there are K clusters
+- hierarchical agglomerative cluster structure (tree) *Running Time*
+1. Repeat K times (n/2)
+2. Look at all distances to find closest point (n^2)
+= O(n^3)